 In the shadow of crime and poverty

 Mexico, in many ways, is caught between two worlds.
 The nation continues to rapidly industrialize and is becoming one of the planet’s largest economies.
-However, vast sections of the population are being left behind, with many regions in the country still mired in structural poverty.
-Furthermore, crime and violence – much of which is exacerbated by the narcotics trade – continues to take lives and devastate communities across the nation.
+However, vast sections of the population remain left behind, with many regions of the country still mired in entrenched poverty.
+Furthermore, crime and violence – much of which is exacerbated by drug trafficking – continues to take lives and devastate communities across the nation.